Kemystra/hackerrank-scraper-py/README.md

 ```

-The format of the option file is:
+The basic format of the option file is:
 ```json
 {
     "token": "TOKEN",